 The Blood Brook Watershed Corridor Plan of March 2008 is the result of a three-phase study by the Norwich Conservation Commission, the Two-Rivers Ottauquechee Regional Commission, and the Vermont Agency of Natural Resources, Department of Environmental Conservation, River Management Program.
 The purpose of that plan is to assess the underlying causes of channel instability and encourage the stream’s return to equilibrium conditions.
 The plan outlines management efforts directed toward long-term solutions that help curb escalating costs and minimize the danger posed or damage caused by storm-swollen streams.
 Such efforts can help reduce flood and erosion hazards along the river corridor, improve water quality and aquatic habitat, and enhance aesthetic and recreational values of the stream.

-Land Cover, Habitat and Wildlife
+Land Cover, Habitat and Wildlife start here

 Forestland